Our Young People

 The home is staffed by a dedicated care team which includes Team Supervisors and Secure Home Practitioners.

-Secure Children’s Home Practitioner (FTE and Casual roles)Acts as a ‘therapeutic parent’ and role model to the young people in the home by building positive, trusting relationships and supporting them to feel safe and cared for.
+Secure Children’s Home Practitioner (permanent, full time and casual positions)Acts as a ‘therapeutic parent’ and role model to the young people in the home by building positive, trusting relationships and supporting them to feel safe and cared for.
 Requires a great capacity for patience, empathy, understanding and the ability to stay kind, consistent and respectful even when faced with extremely challenging behaviour.
 Includes the use of positive behaviour management strategies and physical restraint when required.
 Day-to-day activities can include cooking, cleaning, engaging in messy play and leisure activities, and helping with the personal hygiene of a young person.

-Secure Children’s Home Night Practitioner (FTE and Casual roles)Ensures the needs of a young person are met during night-time hours including; observations and timely checks, completing clear and accurate records, building checks, managing the risk of self-harm and absconding from within the home.
-With the Team Supervisor, ensure the night-time planning relevant to the care of a young person is understood and upheld.
-Communicates that night’s undertakings to the team.
+Secure Children’s Home Night Practitioner (permanent, full time and casual positions)Ensures the needs of a young person are met during night-time hours including; observations, completing clear and accurate records, building checks, managing the risk of self-harm and absconding from within the home.

-Team SupervisorProvides management support to care staff, ensuring a high quality of care is delivered in support of a young person’s physical and emotional needs, ensuring correct procedures are followed when undertaking day-to-day duties.
+Team SupervisorProvides support to care staff, ensuring high quality care is delivered in support of a young person’s physical and emotional needs, and that correct procedures are followed by residential staff in their day to day work.